clarisli/CarND-Vehicle-Detection/README.md

 | hist_bins     | 8             |
 | hist_range    | (0.1,0.5)     |

+I implemented this step in cell 15 to 16 of `vehicle_detction.ipynb`.

+#### 5. Train the classifier

+I used the `RobustScaler()` from `sklearn` package to normalize the data, then trained a linear SVM using a combination of HOG, spatial binning, and color histogram features.
 I obtained a training accuracy of 0.9963 and test accuracy of 0.9955 with these parameters.
 It took 0.00084s to predict 10 labels.

-I implemented this step in cell # of `vehicle_detction.ipynb`.

-#### 5. Train the classifier

-I used the `RobustScaler()` from `sklearn` package to normalize the data, then trained a linear SVM using a combination of HOG, spatial binning, and color histogram features.

 Following is an example the raw and normalized features:

 ![alt text][image7]

-I did this in cell 16 of `vehicle_detction.ipynb`.
+I did this in cell 19 to 22 of `vehicle_detction.ipynb`.

 ### Sliding Window Search